Home insurance: History

+Modern home insurance is a 20th-century phenomenon, but insurance against damage to one’s home is centuries old.
+The first predecessors of modern home insurance were fire insurance policies, which protected against what was then the most common peril to befall buildings.
+Fire insurance was created by Nicholas Barbon, who opened an insurance firm in London in 1681, in the aftermath of the Great Fire of London of 1666, which had made property owners acutely aware of the risk of fire, initially insuring 5,000 homes.
+In the wake of his success, many other insurance firms, such as the Hand in Hand Fire and Life Insurance Society (founded 1696), were created.
+The Sun Fire Office, created in 1710, is the oldest still existing insurance company in the world.

-The first homeowner's policy per se in the United States was introduced in September 1950, but similar policies had already existed in Great Britain and certain areas of the United States.
-In the late 1940s, US insurance law was reformed and during this process multiple line statutes were written, allowing homeowner's policies to become legal.
+The first homeowners policy per se in the United States was introduced in September 1950, but similar policies had already existed in Great Britain and certain areas of the United States.
+In the late 1940s, US insurance law was reformed and during this process multiple line statutes were written, allowing homeowners policies to become legal.

 Prior to the 1950s there were separate policies for the various perils that could affect a home.
 A homeowner would have had to purchase separate policies covering fire losses, theft, personal property, and the like.
 During the 1950s policy forms were developed allowing the homeowner to purchase all the insurance they needed on one complete policy.
 However, these policies varied by insurance company, and were difficult to comprehend.

-The need for standardization grew so great that a private company based in Jersey City, New Jersey, Insurance Services Office, also known as the ISO, was formed in 1971 to provide risk information and it issued simplified homeowner's policy forms for reselling to insurance companies.
+The need for standardization grew so great that a private company based in Jersey City, New Jersey, Insurance Services Office, also known as the ISO, was formed in 1971 to provide risk information and it issued simplified homeowners policy forms for reselling to insurance companies.
 These policies have been amended over the years.

 Modern developments have changed the insurance coverage terms, availability, and pricing.
-Homeowner's insurance has been relatively unprofitable, due in part to catastrophes such as hurricanes as well as regulators' reluctance to authorize price increases.
+In particular, rising premiums has led to many homeowners significantly under-insuring their properties.
+Homeowners insurance has been relatively unprofitable, due in part to catastrophes such as hurricanes as well as regulators' reluctance to authorize price increases.
 Coverages have been reduced instead and companies have diverged from the former standardized model ISO forms.
 Water damage due to burst pipes in particular has been restricted or in some cases entirely eliminated.
 Other restrictions included time limits, complex replacement cost calculations (which may not reflect the true cost to replace), and reductions in wind damage coverage.